-- h In an election year, if the current Chair of the Council has not been re-elected as a member of the Council, he shall preside at the meeting until a new Chair of the Council has been elected.
-The current Chair of the Council shall not have an original vote in respect of the election of the new Chair of the Council but shall give a casting vote in the case of an equality of votes. - i In an election year, if the current Chair of the Council has been re-elected as a member of the Council, he shall preside at the meeting until a new Chair of the Council has been elected.
-He may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chair of the Council and Vice-Chair of the Council at the annual meeting of the Council, the business of the annual meeting shall include: - i.
-In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms, unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chair of the Council of their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
+- In an election year, if the current Mayor has not been re-elected as a member of the Council, he shall preside at the meeting until a successor Mayor has been elected.
+The current Mayor shall not have an original vote in respect of the election of the new Mayor but must give a casting vote in the case of an equality of votes. - i In an election year, if the current Mayor has been re-elected as a member of the Council, he shall preside at the meeting until a new Mayor has been elected.
+He may exercise an original vote in respect of the election of the new Mayor and must give a casting vote in the case of an equality of votes. - j Following the election of the Mayor and Deputy Mayor at the annual meeting of the Council, the business of the annual meeting shall include: - i.
+In an election year, delivery by the Mayor and councillors of their Acceptance of Office forms, unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Mayor of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee.

-Items v-vi, viii-xi and xiii-xx in section j will be dealt with annually by the Committee in which it relates.
+The following items under section j will be dealt with annually by the Committee in which it relates.

 - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4 above; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - xi.
+Review and adoption of appropriate standing orders and financial regulations; - Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii.
 In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
 Review of inventory of land and assets including buildings and office equipment; - xiv.
 Confirmation of arrangements for insurance cover in respect of all insured risks; - xv.
 Review of the Council's and/or staff subscriptions to other bodies; - xvi.
 Review of the Council's complaints procedure; - xvii.
 Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21);